patrickbucher/daily-haskell/diary.md

+# Day 25 (Mo, 2025-09-01)

+I continued working through chapter 11 and managed to finish the part about the minimax algorithm.
+My decision to use `Maybe` instead of empty or singleton lists fired a bit back, but I managed to find a workaround for it.

+I'll need another day for the rest of the chapter, and probably quite some time more for the exercises, among which alpha-beta pruning has to be implemented.
+But this is all very good stuff, so I'll take my time.
+Chapter 12 on Functors, Applicatives, and Monads will be the most important one for me, to which I'm looking forward.

 # Day 24 (Su, 2025-08-31)

 I didn't manage to finish chapter 11 yet, I just was able to implement the interactive game.
 I again deviated from the book by using a `Maybe Grid` with `Just grid` and `Nothing` instead of `[Grid]` with a singleton `[grid]` and empty list `[]`.
 I leave game trees for later—or for tomorrow, because I have a lot of lessons to prepare for tomorrow.